Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Clean up command messages and messages from the bot.
+Clean up command messages and messages from the bot in the current channel.

 Can only cleanup custom commands and alias commands if those cogs are loaded.